 If you find that the inputs you started with are not the ones you want, or that the indexed events aren't appearing the way you need them to, you can keep working with the test index until you're happy with the results.
 When things start looking good, you can edit the inputs to point to your main index instead.

 Note: You can use a test index in concert with Splunk Web's data preview feature.
-Data preview allows you to see how Splunk will index a file's data before committing the data to an index.
+Data preview allows you to see how Splunk will index a file's data before it actually writes the data to an index.
 You can also use it to adjust some event processing settings interactively.
 See "Overview of data preview" for details.

 Use a test index

-To learn how to create and use custom indexes, read "Set up multiple indexes" in the Admin manual.
+To learn how to create and use custom indexes, read "Set up multiple indexes" in the Managing Indexers and Clusters manual.
 There are a few basic steps, described in detail in that topic:

 1. Create the test index, using Splunk Web or the CLI or by editing

 indexes.conf directly.
 See "Set up multiple indexes" for details.

 2. When configuring the data inputs, route events to the test index.
 You can usually do this in Splunk Web.
 For each input:

 a.
 When configuring the input from the Add data page, check the More settings option.
 It reveals several new fields, including one called Index.

 b.
 In the Index dropdown box, select your test index.
 All events for that data input will now go to that index.